polyswarm/microengine-webhooks-py/README.md

 ## Test your engine

 During the implementation, you can issue ad-hoc tests calling the `python -m microenginewebhookspy.engine analyze` tool.
-Also works by executing the file directly:
+Alternatively, it also works by executing the file directly:

 ```console
 $ cd microenginewebhookspy